neftjs/neft/types/extensions/state.coffee.md

 Mostly used with bindings.

+#### Reduce grid columns on small screen @snippet

 ```
 Grid {
 \  columns: 2
 \
-\  // reduce to one column if the window width is lower than 500 pixels
+\  // reduce to one column if the view width is lower than 500 pixels
 \  State {
-\    when: windowStyle.width < 500
+\    when: view.width < 500
 \    changes: {
 \      columns: 1
 \    }